envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Is secret scanning available for both public and private repositories on GitHub?

-a) Yes, but for private repositories, it requires a license for GitHub Advanced Security
+a) No, it is only available for public repositories

-b) Yes, with no additional requirements
+b) No, it is only available for private repositories

-c) No, it is only available for public repositories
+c) Yes, with no additional requirements

-d) No, it is only available for private repositories
+d) Yes, but for private repositories, it requires a license for GitHub Advanced Security

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** D</span>

 Yes, but for private repositories, it requires a license for GitHub Advanced Security